Executive Director David Raith

 Prior to joining U.S. Figure Skating, Raith worked at USA Track & Field as director of events and broadcasting from 2003-05, overseeing all major events, including the 2004 Olympic Track & Field Trials, USA Indoor and Outdoor Track & Field Championships, and USA Track & Field's Visa Championship Series.
 These events generated more than 15 national broadcasts on NBC and other networks.

 Before his time at USA Track & Field, Raith served as the vice president of sports for Turner Broadcasting System's Goodwill Games, the international, multi-sport competition organized from 1986-2001.
 He was responsible for event and television scheduling, athlete participation, and operational aspects of up to 24 different sports.
-With figure skating alone he worked extensively with athletes, coaches, judges and volunteer leadership.
+With figure skating alone, he worked extensively with athletes, coaches, judges and volunteer leadership.

 While at Turner, Raith also led the organization of the ISU-sanctioned competition "Centennial on Ice" in February 1996 in St. Petersburg, Russia, commemorating the 100th anniversary of the first World Figure Skating Championships staged in the city in 1896.
-He also oversaw the professional figure skating event organized as part of the Winter Goodwill Games in Lake Placid, N.Y., in 2000.
+He also oversaw the professional figure skating event organized as part of the Winter Goodwill Games in Lake Placid, New York., in 2000.

 Raith's considerable television background also includes five years at the Cable News Network (CNN) beginning with its inception in 1980.
 From 1980-85 he helped establish CNN Sports as an anchor, coordinating producer, "Sports Tonight" producer and producer of "The Games of '84," daily coverage leading up to and during the 1984 Olympic Winter and Summer Games.

-A St. Louis native, Raith is a graduate of the University of Missouri with a degree in journalism.
+Raith is a graduate of the University of Missouri with a degree in journalism.
 He and his wife, Leslie, have two daughters, Sydney and Jaime.